metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 They won't fire up the browser and go to the back-end, to a dashboard, a content management system, or e-commerce engine as we know today.
 They will make changes on the front-end in a *what you see is what you get* fashion in real time.

-Instead components will be everywhere.
-A mix of UI/UX design, front-end code with back-end support, packaged in an atomic fashion.
+Instead monolithic, incompatible, divided, incumbent systems, servers and apps components will be everywhere.
+A mix of UI/UX design, front-end code with back-end support, packaged in an atomic, self-sustaining fashion.
 You just drop content on them and pick up a style to display.
 Nothing more.

 ## Painful